1982–83 Dundee United F.C. season

 The 1982–83 season was the 74th year of football played by Dundee United, and covers the period from 1 July 1982 to 30 June 1983.
 The team won the Scottish league championship for the first and only time, securing European Cup football for the following season.

-Match results
+Results and fixtures

 Dundee United played a total of 55 competitive matches during the 1982–83 season.